 The interior is in surprisingly nice condition.
 The cloth upholstery is clean and shows no sign of rips, wear, or too much top-down time.
 The back seat in a Shadow convertible is really nothing more than a suggestion, or a shadow, of seating space – very small people or children only need apply.
 The image of the center stack isn’t too clear, but it appears that the radio is not fully attached/inserted.
 This is an A/C equipped car – no word on its operational capability.

 So, why review a Dodge Shadow?
 Back in ’91, I took a two-week trip to the Bay Area and thought it would be fun to rent a convertible and take a cruise along the Pacific coast, down Highway 1, the Cabrillo Highway.
 I ended up with a ’91 Shadow, and it was even red, though I recall it was a darker shade.
 It was a fun car, a bit agrarian in its manners, but it drove well enough, handled OK, and was adequate on power – but no more than that.
 The workmanship was so-so, as was the quality of its materials.
 I wasn’t too concerned with it overall; it’s not like I was going to buy it or one similar to it.
 It made a trip up to Muir Woods in Marin County, and its size fit the bill on San Francisco streets, where it was easy to slip it into small parking spaces.
 I suppose it actually started my interest in convertibles as I’ve owned several since my spin in the Shadow, though I’ll admit, they don’t hold the charm for me that they once did.
-The Shadow and Sundance, while not impressive pieces of automotive machinery, did the trick for ChryCo., however, with Shadow production reaching over 650K units, while the Sundance managed an output of over a half million copies – pretty good shootin’!
+The Shadow and Sundance, while not impressive pieces of automotive machinery, did the trick for ChryCo., however, with Shadow production reaching over 650K units, and the Sundance managing an output of over a half million copies – pretty good shootin’!
 As for this car?
 Cheap wind in your hair thrills, I guess.
 Tell me, has anyone ever owned a Shadow, and if so, what were your impressions?

 Wonder how difficult a Neon SRT4 swap would be and how dangerous it was result in